Château Grand Corbin-Despagne Saint-Emilion 2016 - Grand Cru Classé BIO

 Nose

-Fruity, delicate, balanced, harmonious with notes of blackberry, blackcurrant, and a hint of strawberry.
-The tannins are elegant and finely structured.
-Good length.
+Fruity, delicate, balanced, and harmonious, with notes of blackberry, blackcurrant, and a hint of strawberry.
+The tannins are elegant and delicately firm.
+Good length

 Serve